perwin/pyimfit/README.md

 ## Requirements and Installation

-PyImfit is designed to work with modern versions of Python 3; no support for Python 2.7 is planned.
+PyImfit is designed to work with modern versions of Python 3 (nominally 3.5 or later); no support for Python 2.7 is planned.

 ### Standard Installation